 Where the Patient Care Concern is a Minor Omission or Commission the RBHP shall notify the Paramedic and Employer by aggregate reports provided semi-annually.

-Where the Patient Care Concern is a Major Omission or Commission, a Critical Omission or Commission, or a repetition of Minor Omissions or Commissions the RBHP shall immediately notify the Paramedic and Employer of the Patient Care Concern and provide notice in writing as soon as possible.
-The notice in writing shall indicate that the Patient Care Concern is being considered to determine whether the Paramedic will be subject to Remediation, Deactivation or Decertification.
+Where the Patient Care Concern is a Major Omission or Commission, a Critical Omission or Commission, or a repetition of Minor Omissions or Commissions the RBHP shall notify the Paramedic and Employer of the patient care concern and provide notice in writing as soon as possible.

+The written notice shall indicate that the Patient Care Concern is being considered to determine whether the Paramedic will be subject to Remediation, Deactivation or Decertification.